-In general older adults 65 years and older are twice as likely to be killed or injured in a fire, compared to the population at large.
-That risk increases to three times that of the general population by age 75 and four times by age of 85.
-Over 1/3 (34%) of fatal fire victims in 2010 were older adults over the age of 65.
-Flame burn injuries were the leading cause of burns to older adults.
-Flame burns caused 40% of the burn injuries in senior citizens.
-Scalds followed with 33%, fires with 17%, contacts with 7%, and explosions with 3%.
+In general, older adults 65 years and older are three times as likely to be killed or injured in a fire, compared to the population at large.
+That risk increases to three and a half times that of the general population by age 75 and four and a half times by age of 85.
+Over 43% of fatal fire victims in 2013 were older adults over the age of 65.
+Scald burn injuries were the leading cause of burns to older adults, causing 35% of the burn injuries in senior citizens.
+Flame burns followed with 27%, contact burns with 15%, fires with 12%, and explosions with 12%.
 It is important that senior citizens do everything in their power to prevent fires and survive to teach their grandchildren about fire safety.

 Nominate a Golden Hero

-To notify the Department of Fire Services about a senior citizen whose actions during an emergency are deserving of recognition, contact Jennifer Mieth in the Public Education Unit at:
+To notify the Department of Fire Services about a senior citizen whose actions during an emergency are deserving of recognition, contact Cynthia Ouellette in the Public Education Unit at: